guy-black/teh/README.md

 TODO
   make a more substantial default .teh file
-    -- bracketing, square bracketing, shaving off an amount, code comments move from String to Text
+    -- bracketing, square bracketing, shaving off an amount, code comments polish this readme
-    -- literally just ctrl+a ctrl+p teh 'Ch Whole (Fr "String" "T.Text)'
-       and then deal with the type errors from there also overloaded strings is cool too i guess polish this readme

 TODO but like later in the future